arturwojnar/blog/articles/architecture-the-bad-parts.md

 - Read and write concerns mixed together
 - Architecture driven by UI and persistence rather than behavior

+**If we don't model the domain, we end up with an accidentally evolved codebase** — high coupling, low cohesion, and a tangled mess that becomes harder to change with every commit.

+This is the old *Single Responsibility Principle* applied at the architectural level.
+Consider the `Alert` entity: liver cancer risk, fatty liver detection, measurements, users — if we modify a module for more than one reason, we've already lost the battle.

+Through shallow modelling, we probably haven't discovered all the entities we need.
+Think about:
+- **Write models**: `Evaluation`, `RiskAssessment`
+- **Read models**: `PatientCondition`, `PriorityPatient`
+- **Or even bettern write models**: `calculateLiverFattyRisk`, `calculateLiverCancerRisk`
+- **And read models**: `Alert`, `Evaluation`, `PriorityPatient`, etc.

+One of solutions you can find in my previous article: [Events are Domain Atoms](https://www.knowhowcode.dev/articles/events-are-domain-atoms/).

+**The write model ≠ the read model.** When a single table like `Alert` serves both views and business decisions, adding view-only information (like alert importance) pollutes the write model.

+Watch out for **domain leaks**.
+If concepts like `user` or `measurement` leak into the alert module, it becomes too easy to reach for more related information — and suddenly everything depends on everything.

+The term `User` is too generic — it attracts too many potential features.
+A *priority patient* feature shouldn't live in a generic user model. `Patient`, `Doctor`, `Admin`, `LabTechnician` — these are different concepts.
+Even `Patient` means different things in different contexts.
+The classic example is `Product` — it's never just one thing across an entire system.

+**Data coupling through database relations creates strong dependencies that are always technically difficult to untangle.** When making a business decision about raising an alert, you shouldn't need to reach into the `Users` table.
+Relationships in the database create tight coupling, and disentangling them is always technically painful.

 **Bad architecture is rarely the result of incompetence — it is usually the result of good intentions applied without sufficient domain insight.**

+Separation techniques applied to discovered contexts, such as data redundancy, have a higher entry threshold, but the payoff comes later.
+If your project follows a waterfall model and the full scope is known upfront, then the solution presented in this article may be sufficient.
+However, if the project has the potential to grow, I see no reason to skip the architecture and design phase.

+Everything is a tool.
+If you don’t know how to build event-driven architectures, haven’t applied CQRS, or aren’t familiar with event sourcing or DDD, these are simply skills to learn and adopt—just like any other tool in your current toolset.

+See you, later!

+Artur.